 This post highlights some of the primary reasons for that decision.

-They want to reduce their Friction Tax
+They want to reduce the friction tax they're paying

 I’ve been using CRM since the early 1990s and I’ve been at the forefront of salesforce automation for almost 30 years.
 The promise has always centered on enabling sales teams to take smarter actions, with less effort, in less time and with less disruption.
 Yet, if you were to track the adoption curve of CRMs with the sales productivity trend (time reps spend actually selling) they’d nearly have a negative one correlation.
 As CRM has become more prevalent, salespeople spend less time (not more) actually selling, and more time (not less) managing the administrative aspects of their job.